Mahesh Babu: Continued success and career fluctuation (2018–present)

-With no film in 2021, Babu's next film Sarkaru Vaari Paata, marking his maiden collaboration with director Parasuram was released in 2022, opposite Keerthy Suresh.
+With no film in 2021, Babu's next film Sarkaru Vaari Paata, marking his maiden collaboration with director Parasuram, was released in 2022, opposite Keerthy Suresh.
 The film was released in May 2022 to mixed reviews from critics.
 Balakrishna Ganeshan of The News Minute wrote "It is great to see Mahesh Babu shedding his macho image and wooing a woman in the film.
 Mahesh is a delight to watch in these scenes.
 His comic timing and dialogue delivery are on point".
 Haricharan Pudipeddi of the Hindustan Times stated "Mahesh Babu offers something fresh in his latest film."
-A commercial success, it was one of the year's highest grossing film.
+A commercial success, it was one of the year's highest grossing films.
 Babu then produced Major under by G. Mahesh Babu Entertainment, a film based on the life of Major Sandeep Unnikrishnan who was martyred in action in the 2008 Mumbai attacks, in the same year.

 With no release in 2023, Babu reunited with Trivikram Srinivas for their third collaboration in the film Guntur Kaaram, opposite Sreeleela, which was released in 2024.
 The movie was a financial failure and received mostly negative reviews, but Babu's performance was praised.
 Although his performance in the song "Kurchi Madathapetti" was widely appreciated.

-Babu will next appear in S. S. Rajamouli's film alongside Priyanka Chopra and Prithviraj Sukumaran.
+Babu will next appear in S. S. Rajamouli's film Varanasi, which is scheduled for 2027 release.
+He also stars alongside Priyanka Chopra and Prithviraj Sukumaran in the film.